-The 24-year-old has been a regular source of goals for the Buenos Aires club – and some important ones at that. bundesliga.com has collated ten things you need to know on Die Werkself's new Latin American goalgetter.
+The 25-year-old was a regular source of goals for the Buenos Aires club – and some important ones at that. bundesliga.com has collated ten things you need to know on Die Werkself's new Latin American goalgetter.

 1) A provincial boy in the big city

 Lucas Nicolas Alario was born on 8 October 1992 in the small city of Tostado and in 2010 he made the 200-mile move to Santa Fe to join Atletico Colon.
 After four years in the provincial capital, he headed to Buenos Aires, the country's capital, to sign for record Argentine champions River Plate.